West Virginia Mountaineers baseball: Randy Mazey era (2013-2024)

 The program saw significant growth under Mazey, who guided West Virginia back to national prominence.
 Under his leadership, the Mountaineers made several major milestones: in 2017, WVU returned to the NCAA Tournament for the first time since 1996; in 2019, they hosted an NCAA Regional for the first time since 1955, finishing the season 38–22 and ranked No. 21 nationally.
 In 2023, Mazey led WVU to a share of its first-ever Big 12 regular-season title, tying a school record with 40 wins and securing another NCAA Tournament appearance.
 In his final season in 2024, he guided the program to its first NCAA Super Regional in school history, going 3–0 in the Tucson Regional and finishing the year 36–24 and ranked No. 13 in the country.

 Mazey announced his retirement following the 2024 season.
 Over 12 seasons at WVU, he compiled a 372–274 overall record, including a 133–133 mark in Big 12 play.
 His teams went 15–20 in Big 12 Conference Tournament games and 7–8 in NCAA Tournament competition.

 Steve Sabins era (2025-present)

 Following the 2024 season and the retirement of longtime head coach Randy Mazey, veteran assistant Steve Sabins was named the 20th head coach in West Virginia baseball history.
 In his first season at the helm, Sabins guided the Mountaineers to an impressive 44–16 record and a Big 12 regular-season championship.
 West Virginia swept the Clemson Regional with two wins over Kentucky Wildcats and one over the No. 11 ranked Clemson Tigers.
 With the regional title, the Mountaineers advanced to the Baton Rouge Super Regional—marking their second consecutive Super Regional appearance—where they were eliminated by the No. 6 national seed, LSU Tigers, in two games.

+In 2026, the Mountaineers went 45-15 overall with a 21-9 record in Big 12 play.
+They finished second in the Big 12 regular season and tournament, and earned the 16th national seed, winning the Morgantown Regional in 7 games.
+This included defeating the Kentucky Wildcats in 2 wild wins with the score of 11-9 and 6-5.
+The 11-9 victory included a game-winning 2 run home run and the 6-5 victory included a walk-off single.
+In the first Super Regional ever in Morgantown, the Mountaineers hosted the Cal Poly Mustangs.
+West Virginia swept the series, winning 12-2 in game 1 and 17-1 in game 2.
+For the first time in program history, West Virginia earned a berth in the College World Series where they will face the Troy Trojans.